-Thank you to Greer Heritage Museum for providing tickets so we could review this tour for our readers!
+Thank you to Greer Heritage Museum for providing tickets so we could review this tour for our readers in 2022!

 - You’ll find more spooky fun, plus great Halloween family fun, trick-or-treat, and Halloween activities here on the Upstate’s BEST Halloween Guide.